Call 4: Wildfire Ready Quick Response Research and Data Publication

 Award Details in Brief

 - Available funds will support awards in the amount of $1,000 to $7,500 each.
-Please review the submission guidelines for the three tiers of research activities that will be funded.
+Please review the submission guidelines for the three tracks of research activities that will be funded.

-- Applicants can apply for more than one tier of activity, but a separate proposal should be submitted for each tier.
+- Applicants can apply for more than one track of activity, but a separate proposal should be submitted for each track.

-- Proposals for Tier 1 and 2 should be 5 single-spaced pages and also must include a separate reference list and budget and budget justification submitted through an online form.
+- Proposals for Track 1 and 2 should be 5 single-spaced pages and also must include a separate reference list and budget and budget justification submitted through an online form.

-- Proposals for Tier 3 require the completion of a data or instrument publication form only.
+- Proposals for Track 3 require the completion of a data or instrument publication form only.

 - Proposals can be submitted anytime.
 However, if you are interested in post-event research, we highly recommend drafting a proposal ahead of time and getting pre-approval from your Institutional Review Board so that you can submit materials and get into the field quickly to collect perishable data.
 Investigations cannot be launched until human subjects approval is sent to the Natural Hazards Center.